-Largemouth bass are plentiful, but most are smaller than the 15 inch length limit in lakes 10, 16, 19, 20, 22, 23, 24, 27, 30, 31, 34, 35, and 37 and Fire Lake on adjacent Weldon Spring CA. Use small spinner baits, crankbaits, and topwater baits along rocky shorelines, brush piles, and in weedy coves for best results.
-The best lake for big largemouth bass will again be Lake 33 where over 60 percent of the bass were larger than 15 inches and 25 percent were larger than 18 inches.
-Lakes 5, 6, 7, 11, 12, 21, 28, 36 and 38 are also big bass lakes, with over 20 percent of bass being larger than 15 inches and have fish larger than 18 inches.
+Largemouth bass are plentiful, but most are smaller than the 15 inch length limit in lakes 5, 9, 10, 16, 19, 20, 22, 23, 24, 27, 30, 31, 34, 35, and 37 and Fire Lake on adjacent Weldon Spring CA. Use small spinner baits, crankbaits, and topwater baits along rocky shorelines, brush piles, and in weedy coves for best results.
+The best lake for big largemouth bass will again be Lake 33 where 25 percent were larger than 18 inches and 5 percent were larger than 20".
+Lakes 6, 11, 21, 28, 36 and 38 are also big bass lakes, with over 20 percent of bass being larger than 15 inches and have fish larger than 18 inches.
 In spring and fall, bass will be in shallow water and can be caught on spinnerbaits, jig and pig, and crankbaits.
 Rock on the lake dams are especially good locations to try in late winter/early spring.
-In the summer fish go to deeper to cooler water.
-Bigger bass can be caught along rock dams and dropoffs near log structures.
+In the summer fish go to deeper, cooler water.
+Bigger bass can be caught along rock dams and drop-offs near log structures.
 Plastic worms, crankbaits, and jig and pigs are productive in early morning and evening hours.

 White crappie will again be plentiful in Lake 33.
 Please remove all sizes of crappie up to the daily limit of 30.
-Although you can occasionally catch large crappie in Lake 33, better lakes to catch larger crappie are Lakes 6, 8, 21, 34, 35, and 38.
+Although you can occasionally catch large crappie in Lake 33, better lakes to catch larger crappie are Lakes 6, 21, 30, 35, 36 and 38.
 The best crappie fishing is from mid-March through mid-May.
 There is also some good fall crappie fishing in October.
 Lakes 33 and 35 feature several large brush and pallet piles (follow the "Crappie brush pile" signs) to enhance crappie fishing.
-To improve crappie habitat, hundreds of Christmas trees were recycled into Lake 33 brush piles during 2015 and Lake 35 will receive Christmas trees during Winter 2015-16.
+To improve crappie habitat, hundreds of Christmas trees were recycled into Lake 33 brush piles during Winter 2016-17, and additional Christmas tree brush piles will be created during Winter 2017-18.

-Channel catfish will be best in lakes 3, 4, 5, and 7 where one-pound catfish are stocked April through August.
+Channel catfish will be best at lake 7 where one-pound catfish are stocked April through September.
 Lakes where channel catfish greater than 10 pounds are consistently caught include lakes 33 and 35.
+Lake 38 also provides larger catfish.

 Flathead catfish continue to provide high-quality opportunities at Lakes 7 and 33 with fish larger than 20 pounds being present.
 Live bait fished along the rock dams, under logs, and in root wads will produce the best results.